harsh692/Personal_Notes/STL_LIBRARIES_1.md

  if not used namespace then would have given the error that two definition is defined.

 ## Struct
-This is a type of container which when definded is a separte data type in itself.
+This is a type of container which when defined is a separte data type in itself.

 ```c++
 struct node{